Gahanna Parks & Recreation

-Camp policy has campers put on sunscreen multiple times throughout the day.
-Parents indicate on camper health forms whether Camp Staff need to apply a camper’s sunscreen or if the camper is able to apply his/her own sunscreen.
-If a parent indicates a camper can apply his/her own sunscreen, Camp Staff still ensure that all campers apply sunscreen appropriately each time.
-Camp Friendship Camping Company provides sunscreen (SPF 30) for all campers.
+CFCC policy has campers put on sunscreen multiple times throughout the day.
+Parents/guardians indicate on camper health forms whether CFCC Staff need to apply a camper’s sunscreen or if the camper is able to apply his/her own sunscreen.
+If a parent/guardian indicates a camper can apply his/her own sunscreen, CFCC Staff still ensure that all campers apply sunscreen appropriately each time.
+CFCC provides sunscreen (SPF 30) for all campers.
 If your camper has sensitive skin, would prefer a higher SPF or has a sunscreen preference, feel free to provide your own sunscreen for your camper.
-Please label this sunscreen and inform Camp Staff that it is available to use instead of camp sunscreen.
+Please label this sunscreen and inform CFCC Staff that it is available to use instead of camp sunscreen.

 HEALTH FORMS & REQUIREMENTS

-All participants in any Camp Friendship Camping Company program MUST have a completed health record on file in order to participate.
-We work with ePACT, a third party organization, to organize all camper health forms and get information to parents.
+All participants in any CFCC program MUST have a completed health record on file in order to participate.
+We work with ePACT, a third party organization, to organize all camper health forms and get information to parents/guardians.
 Upon registration with Parks and Recreation, a camper’s name and email address are sent to ePACT for an account to be created.
-Once created, an email is then sent from ePACT to invite the camper parent to log on, create an account and complete camper health information.
+Once created, an email is then sent from ePACT to invite the camper parent/guardian to log on, create an account and complete camper health information.
 In order for the camper’s health forms to be connected and visible to Parks and Recreation staff, parents must hit submit/share at the end of the health profile.
-The health form process also requires parents to upload and attach a current immunization record and both a front and back copy of an insurance card, in order for health forms to be complete.
-These items can either be uploaded by the parent or emailed/faxed/delivered to Parks and Recreation.
+The health form process also requires parents/guardians to upload and attach a current immunization record and both a front and back copy of an insurance card, in order for health forms to be complete.
+These items can either be uploaded by the parent/guardian or emailed/faxed/delivered to Parks and Recreation.
 Please contact Parks and Recreation with questions or for exceptions to these requirements.
 Lastly, there are health form deadlines and late fees that are applicable to all programs and dependent on the season.
 Please see the applicable Parent Handbook for additional details and deadlines.

 REGISTRATION, CANCELLATIONS AND REFUND POLICY

-Registration for school break camps opens once that season’s Gateway is printed.
+Registration for School Break Camps opens once that season’s Gateway is printed.
 In-person summer camp registration opens on Camp Registration Day, while phone and online registration opens the Monday immediately following.
-Registration for all Camp Friendship Camping Company programs closes ten (10) calendar days PRIOR to the start of that camp week or day for which a camper is wanting to register.
+Registration for all CFCC programs close ten (10) calendar days PRIOR to the start of that camp week or day for which a camper is wanting to register.
 Camp cancellation, refund and credit policies will be specifically outlined in the applicable program Parent Handbook, as these policies differ from other Parks and Recreation programs.